 Engaging local science classes in late elementary and middle school in hands-on original exploration of the Damariscotta River Estuary.
 Students work with mentor scientists to design small-scale field studies to test their own hypotheses.

 We offer many programs for groups including schools, preschools, clubs, and assisted living facilities.
 Programs will be tailored to meet the needs of the group.
 Programs and hikes can be arranged at any of the Coastal Rivers properties and for the River~Link trail.

 Programs may be scheduled as a single unit or as a series in any season of the year.
 They may be held at a Coastal Rivers site or any other location, including at a school.
 A full list of possible classes is available here: Immersion Science Programs

-Booking a Natural History Program for your Group: Contact the Education Director to plan programs.
+Booking a Natural History Program for your Group: Email Sarah Gladu to plan a program for your group.